Afghanistan: Civilians paying steep price of surge in violence and COVID-19

 The ICRC's physical rehabilitation and limb-fitting services registered more than 7,130 new patients in the same period, an average of 40 people every day.
 Of those, more than 700 were people who had had a limb amputated, or on average four people a day with such a condition.

-In total, our teams in 7 physical rehabilitation centres across Afghanistan have helped almost 80,000 people since January, at a time when violence in the country is rising.
+In total, our teams in seven physical rehabilitation centres across Afghanistan have helped almost 80,000 people since January, at a time when violence in the country is rising.

 "The ICRC is appealing to all parties to the conflict to do more to protect civilians from harm.
 The intensification of conflict-related violence, growing insecurity, destruction of water or electricity infrastructures, lack of access, attacks on health facilities and health workers, are among the main issues affecting the lives of Afghans," said Eloi Fillion, the ICRC's head of delegation in Afghanistan.

-The International Committee of the Red Cross (ICRC) is committed to working in Afghanistan to deliver urgently needed humanitarian aid for people affected by the armed conflict.
+The ICRC is committed to working in Afghanistan to deliver urgently needed humanitarian aid for people affected by the armed conflict.

 The ICRC continues to reach out to all parties to the conflict to ensure respect of International Humanitarian Law (IHL), our call focuses in particular on the protection of civilians and civilian infrastructure – including medical personnel, facilities and vehicles – in times of conflict and violence; and to support health care to address both the consequences of armed conflict and the COVID-19 pandemic.